costajob/ruby-app-servers/README.md

 ### Passenger
 [Phusion Passenger](https://www.phusionpassenger.com/) is the only Ruby application server existing as a commercial solution (Enterprise version).
 Passenger is aimed to easy configuration and integration.
-Version 5 has been rewritten with performance as a key feature by including a built in request caching (disabled on tests).
+It comes with a built in request caching (disabled on tests).
 Passenger supports both the pre-forking and threads-pool models, the latter is only available for the commercial version (not tested).

 #### Bootstrap: